Cubital Tunnel Syndrome

 - Pain in the hand and fingers

 What is Cubital Tunnel Syndrome?

 Cubital Tunnel Syndrome occurs when the ulnar nerve, which runs through a tunnel in the elbow, becomes compressed.
 The condition can result from a variety of causes, including a previous fracture, swelling, arthritis, or having the elbow bent for excessive periods of time.

 Mild cases of cubital tunnel syndrome may be treated with splinting of the elbow at night, avoiding aggravating activities such as sustained or repetitive elbow flexion, anti-inflammatories, and/or therapy.
 While non-surgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

 Endoscopic Cubital Tunnel Release (minimally invasive)

-Our extensively trained orthopaedic surgeon, Dr. Tyson Cobb, performs endoscopic cubital tunnel release as a minimally invasive method of relieving cubital tunnel syndrome.
-During surgery, a small (approximately 1 inch) incision is made on the elbow through which an endoscope, or small video camera, is inserted to allow Dr. Cobb to view the surgery on a monitor.
-Special instrumentation developed and patented by Dr. Cobb is used to free the nerve.
+During surgery, a small (approximately 1 inch) incision is made on the elbow through which an endoscope, or small video camera, is inserted to allow the surgeon to view the surgery on a monitor.
+Special instrumentation is used to free the nerve.
 This technique results in a smaller incision, less scarring, less pain, and faster recovery.
-Studies have shown that Dr. Cobb’s technique results in return to normal activity/work in an average time of one week compared to 70 days for the open anterior transposition surgical technique.
+Studies have shown that this technique results in return to normal activity/work in an average time of one week compared to 70 days for the open anterior transposition surgical technique.